geraintpalmer/cm/chapters/session00.md

 ![](/cm/assets/structure.png)

-The first two weeks will focus on basic programming concepts such as variables, if statements, loops, and functions.
+The first two weeks will focus on programming concepts such as variables, if statements, loops, and functions.
 Within this fortnight lessons will follow the reversed approach discussed earlier: using code, thinking algorithmically, writing code, and then understanding and practising using programming concepts in Python.
 The second fortnight will follow the same structure as the first, and will focus on object orientated programming.
 Finally the fifth week will introduce some useful Python libraries, that is using pre-written code, coming full circle.